wso2/docs-ei/en/micro-integrator/docs/references/connectors/mongodb-connector/mongodb-connector-example.md

     <img src="../../../../assets/img/connectors/mongodb-conn-7.png" title="Selecting the connection." width="800" alt="Selecting the connection."/>

-8. Next, provide the expressions as below to the following properties in the properties window to obtain respective values from the JSON request payload.
+8. Next, provide JSON expressions for the following two properties.
+These expressions will retrieve the respective values from the JSON request payload.

     - Collection - json-eval($.collection)
     - Documents - json-eval($.documents)

-9. Drag and drop the [Respond Mediator](https://ei.docs.wso2.com/en/latest/micro-integrator/references/mediators/respond-Mediator/) to respond the response from inserting documents as shown below.
+9. Drag the [Respond Mediator](https://ei.docs.wso2.com/en/latest/micro-integrator/references/mediators/respond-Mediator/) to the canvas.
+This returns the response message to the client (after inserting documents) as shown below.

     <img src="../../../../assets/img/connectors/mongodb-conn-8.png" title="Adding the respond mediator." width="800" alt="Adding the respond mediator."/>

-10. Create the next API resource, which is `/find` by dragging and dropping another API resource to the design view.
+10. Create the next API resource (which is `/find`) by dragging another API resource to the Design view.
 This API resource will find all the documents matching the find query given by the user.
 This will also be a `POST` request.

-11. Drag and drop the 'find' operation of the Email Connector to the Design View as shown below.
+11. Drag the find operation of the Email Connector to the Design view as shown below.

 12. Select the 'connectionURI' as the 'Connection' from the drop down in the properties window.

-13. Next, provide the expressions as below to the following properties in the properties window to obtain respective values from the JSON request payload.
+13. Next, provide JSON expressions for the following two properties.
+These expressions will retrieve the respective values from the JSON request payload.

     - Collection - json-eval($.collection)
     - Query - json-eval($.query)

-14. Finally, drag and drop the [Respond Mediator](https://ei.docs.wso2.com/en/latest/micro-integrator/references/mediators/respond-Mediator/) to respond the response from retrieving documents as shown below.
+14. Drag the [Respond Mediator](https://ei.docs.wso2.com/en/latest/micro-integrator/references/mediators/respond-Mediator/) to the canvas.
+This returns the response message to the client (after retrieving documents) as shown below.

 15. You can find the complete API XML configuration below.
 You can go to the source view and copy paste the following config.